kubermatic/machine-controller/docs/vsphere.md

 5. Select the same network you want to use for your machines
 6. Leave everyhting in the "Customize Template" and "Ready to complete" dialog as it is
 7. Wait until the VM got fully imported and the "Snapshots" => "Create Snapshot" button is not grayed out anymore

+CentOS:

+1. Download the CentOS cloud image to your local workstation from here: `https://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2`
+1. Convert it to vmdk: `qemu-img convert -f qcow2 -O vmdk CentOS-7-x86_64-GenericCloud.qcow2 CentOS-7-x86_64-GenericCloud.vmdk`
+1. Upload it to a Datastore of your Vsphere installation
+1. Create a new virtual machine that uses the uploaded vmdk as rootdisk